bastienallain/EmailJS-NextJS14/README.md

 This project is licensed under the [MIT License](LICENSE).

----

-## Contact

-For any inquiries or feedback, please reach out to the NextJS 14 App Router  WIth EmailJS team or open an issue.
+## 🐛 Feedback and Issues

+  If you encounter any bugs or have suggestions for improvements, please open an [issue](https://github.com/bastienallain/EmailJS-NextJS14/issues) in the repository.